jlmelville/uwot/README.md

 * Only Euclidean distances are supported for finding nearest neighbors.
 You can pass in a `dist` object instead of a data frame.
 Sparse matrices are not yet supported.
+* The C++ code is single-threaded.
+Multi-threading in the style of [largeVis](https://github.com/elbamos/largeVis) is something I'd like to look into.
 * I haven't tried this on anything larger than MNIST and Fashion MNIST.

 ## License